Homework PracticeSign Up

 Question 9mcq

-A student is revising Cell Organelles and Functions.
-Which idea is most accurate?
+A student is checking plasma membrane and cell wall differences.
+Which statement is scientifically accurate?

 C.A good cell model represents organelles and connects each structure with its function.